 Spotlight on Hemp Seed: A Complete Protein

 First, to address any lingering confusion, it is 100% legal to buy hemp and hemp products in the US.
 The 2018 Farm Bill makes hemp (defined as contained less than 0.3% THC) legal on a federal level.
-And, in case you were wondering, the hemp seed used in Perfect Plant Protein powder does not contain the psychoactive ingredient THC.
-The seeds contain 0% of the psychoactive compound called δ-9-tetrahydrocannabinol (THC) and, therefore, are different from medicinal marijuana.
+And, in case you were wondering, the Perfect Plant Protein powder uses only the hemp seed, no flowers, stems, or buds, and therefore contains basically none of the psychoactive ingredient THC (less than 4ppm).

 Currently, hemp seed is processed mainly by mechanical pressing to extract the nutritious oil, while the fibrous matter is ground into a fine powder used to produce various protein-rich food products.
 Considerably less processing is needed to refine hemp seeds into protein powder when compared to the highly processed soy or pea protein powders that have flooded onto the market.